winny-/dotfiles/modules/scripts/README.md

 ## `wpass`

 `pass` companion tool to streamline common workflows.
 It should _NOT_ on a graphical desktop environment to work.

-Its initial version merely streamlines finding an entry, copy-pasting the login, then copy-pasting the password.
+`wpass` can find entries, streamline copy-paste username followed by password, and pipe entries to a pager.

 Future revision might include entry generation using `pwgen`.

 ### Dependencies
-Requires `fzf`, `pass` and its dependencies, `xclip`, `wl-clipboard`, and `tmux` for best experience.
+Requires `fzf`, `pass` and its dependencies, `xclip`, `wl-clipboard`, `tmux`, `less` for best experience.

 ## `toggle-ipv6`